18 Reasons Why You're Not Hungry

 10. Medication Side Effects

 Certain medications may cause a loss of appetite.
 You may not feel very hungry and may not want to eat at all.
-These include chemotherapy drugs, morphine, codeine, and antibiotics.
-In addition, if you use drugs like heroin, cocaine, or amphetamines like “speed,” you could end up killing your appetite as well.23
+These include chemotherapy drugs, morphine, codeine, muscle relaxants, antifungals, antidepressants, antibiotics, diuretics, and drugs that are prescribed to treat Parkinson’s disease.
+In addition, if you use drugs like heroin, cocaine, or amphetamines like “speed,” you could end up killing your appetite as well.24

 How to cope: If there are no alternative medications you can take, you will need to learn to just eat because you have to.
 However, if you’re abusing street drugs, there are many reasons to try and quit for your health overall.
 Get professional help if you need to.